 By the time of this release I was earning both pocket money and baby-sitting so bought it on the first day of release.
 I loved it instantly as it was the quintessential Rod Stewart party album; and my idea of Rock and Roll; especially as it opens with a cracking version of Chuck Berry’s Sweet Little Rock and Roller (who I immediately had to research).

 Let Me Be Your Car was a big, big deal as it was a duet with my other favourite Pop Star of the time, Mr. Elton John and I still can’t think why it was not released as a single.

 Jump forward to today and when I received this copy I could hardly remember anything about it apart from the beautiful combination of Sam Cooke’s Bring it on Home to Me and You Send Me which baffled me.

 Then I played it, and again.
 It’s not great and with considered hindsight heralded Rod’s move to LA, superstardom, super-models and billions in the bank.

-I should have guessed what was happening as Rod looked was dressed in silk like a bi-curious Bonnie Prince Charlie on the tartan cover.
+I should have guessed what was happening as Rod looked was dressed in silk like a bi-curious Bonnie Prince Charlie on the tartan overload of a cover.

 Soon afterwards Rodney moved full time to Glitter Gulch USA and split the Faces up; and his second act begun.